CodeShadowing95/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2- Function that locates a character in a string</br>
 	*strchr() : search for the first occurrence of the character c in the string pointed to by the argument str</br>
+3- Get the length of a prefix substring</br>